Jourloy/gpt3-server/README.md

 $ docker-compose up -d
 ```

-Done, now you can use endpoints.
+Done, now you can use endpoints

+#### Warning

+You should have too many memory for start docker.
+If docker build was killed use **Install packages** way.

 ### Install packages